creativescala/creative-scala/src/pages/expressions/take-home-points.md

  - `AnyRef` is the supertype of all JVM "reference types".
    It is an alias for Java's `Object` type.
-   `AnyRef` is the supertype of all "reference types" or classes.
+   `AnyRef` is the supertype of all Java and Scala classes.
-   All regular Scala and Java classes are subtypes of `AnyRef`.

 The `Unit` type is Scala's equivalent of `void` in Java or C---we use it to write code that evaluates to "no interesting value":